Word Readability Statistics and Alternatives

-For as long as I can remember, Microsoft Word has had “readability statistics.”
-The dialog contains three sections covering counts, averages, and readability test scores.
+The dialog contains three sections covering Counts, Averages, and Readability scores.
 Some people also think of this as a readability index or a measure of how easy it is to read the content.
+While there may be a correlation between the Editor Score to readability, the Readability Statistics are calculated differently.

 Microsoft Word Readability Statistics dialog.